MalikWhitten67/Apple-Doctor/README.md

   ```
   - Now you can run server.js which sets up all endpoints
   - You can check the status of the model on the [status page](http://127.0.0.1:3000/status)
+  - When you get to the frontend portion be sure to swap the api url for analyzing requests with yours!

 * Database
    - Pretty simple go to [pocketbase website](https://pocketbase.com) download the latest version run the following command || you can use [Pockethost](https://pockethost.io) which can host it for free on their servers